CSS Layout Exercise (due Nov. 7)

 - Add comments through-out the code to indicate what resources you drew upon to complete the exercise.

-- Validate the page using the CSS Validator (W3C) to find any errors or potential problems in your markup.
+- Validate the page using the CSS Validator (W3C) to find any errors or potential problems in your stylesheets.

-Your submission is due before midnight on July 17.
+Your submission is due to Canvas before midnight on Nov.
+7.

 - CSS Reference (Mozilla Developer Network): An overview of available CSS properties and selectors as well as links to their definitions.

 - CSS Validator (W3C): A CSS validator to help you find errors in your stylesheet.

 - A Complete Guide to Grid (CSS Tricks): A very in-depth explanation of all the available CSS grid properties.